MikuAuahDark/FasterGuin/README.md

 ### `dimension`

-Set the assumed image dimensions.
+Set the assumed image dimensions, ie. what size the metadata reports the image to be.
+This can be used as reference for drawing the image at the appropriate size as defined by the original artwork.
 Valid values are:

 * `<w>x<h>` - Assume it's exactly specified.